-- Changes in general economic and business conditions, including changes in interest rates and exchange rates: - Changes in the resource market including prices of natural resources, costs associated with mineral exploration and development, and other economic conditions; - Natural phenomena; - Actions by governments and authorities including changes in government regulation; - Uncertainties associated with legal proceedings; and - Other factors, many of which are beyond the Company's control.
+- Changes in general economic and business conditions, including changes in interest rates and exchange rates; - Changes in the resource market including prices of natural resources, costs associated with mineral exploration and development, and other economic conditions; - Natural phenomena; - Actions by governments and authorities including changes in government regulation; - · Uncertainties associated with legal proceedings; and - Other factors, many of which are beyond the Company's control.

-As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares